-Visitors to Rome often make the mistake of trying to see "everything" during their trip.
-Two thousand years of rich and diverse history means this just isn't possible, so it's important to plan ahead and prioritise in order to make the most of your Rome sightseeing.
+Visitors to Rome often make the mistake of trying to see and do "everything" during their trip.
+Two thousand years of rich and diverse history means this just isn't possible, so it's important to plan ahead and prioritise in order to make the most of your visit.

-It's not just tourists who have trouble getting through it all: Rome's most cultured residents, and even professional guides, have lists of sites and museums they've not yet had a chance to visit, and regularly discover new things they haven't seen before.
+It's not just tourists who have trouble getting through it all: Rome's most cultured residents, and even professional guides, have lists of sites and museums they've not yet had a chance to visit, and regularly discover new things to do in the city.
 This diversity and richness makes Rome an exciting place to visit or to live in (and an important hub of academic study), but it can be a little overwhelming for the casual tourist.

 "Rome reminds me of a man who lives by exhibiting to travellers his grandmother's corpse."

-James Joyce had a less enthusiastic take on Rome sightseeing
+James Joyce had a less enthusiastic take on Rome's attractions

 Once you've accepted that you won't see everything, make a shortlist of sites that you particularly want to visit, and be sure to leave plenty of time for simply wandering around, which is one of Rome's greatest pleasures.